MicrosoftDocs/ai-builder/ai-builder-docs/flow-sentiment-analysis.md

    ![Parse JSON screen](media/flow-parse-json-2.PNG "Parse JSON screen")

 Now you can use the sentiment properties detected by the sentiment analysis model.
-In the following example, we update the Sentiment property existing Common Data Service record.
+In the following example, we updated the Sentiment property of an existing Common Data Service record.

 ![Update record](media/flow-update-sentiment.PNG "Update record")